How to Plan a Delivery Route on the Google Maps Route Planner

 3. Add Multiple Destinations to Plan a Route in Google Maps

-Next, to add multiple destinations and plan a route in Google Maps, tap on the three dots icon.
+Next, to add multiple destinations and plan a route Google Maps, tap on the three dots icon.
 Next, select “Add stop“, tap Add stop again, and then type in the address or select one of the suggested addresses.

 4. Get Google Maps Driving Directions for the Multi Stop Route

 Next, after adding multiple stops, you need to tap on the car icon to see the driving directions necessary to service all the addresses.
-Additionally, to edit the multi-stop routes Google Maps, tap o the three dots icon.
+Additionally, to edit the multi-stop routes Google Maps, tap on the three dots icon.

 5. Navigate the Google Maps Route with Google Driving Directions